What you need to know about the Customs

 Release for Domestic Consumption

-Under this customs regime, the imported goods acquire the status of being free for circulation within the country of import, once the following requirements are met:
+Under the current customs regulations, imported goods are free for circulation within the country of import once the following requirements are met:

-- Observance of all other requirements uponimportation of the goods (e.g. certification, licensing, etc.)
+- Observance of all other requirements for importation of the goods (e.g. certification, licensing, etc.)

-- Compliance with current limitations and restrictions of the country of import.
+- Compliance with current limitations and restrictions on the country of import

-The procedure foresees the import of goods without any obligations to return or re-export the goods.
+This procedure covers the import of goods without any obligations to return or re-export the goods.

 International Customs Transit